Woo Chul (Woochul) Shin

 Vaibhav Saxena, Matthew Bronars*, Nadun Ranawaka Arachchige*, Kuancheng Wang, Woo Chul Shin, Soroush Nasiriany, Ajay Mandlekar, Danfei Xu

-ICLR, 2025
+ICLR 2025

-We develop MimicLabs, a data generation framework to procedurally emulate key sources of diversity in robot datasets.
+MimicLabs is a data generation framework to procedurally emulate key sources of diversity in robot datasets.
 Using this framework, we generate large-scale datasets with controlled variations to analyze how collection diversity and retrieval strategies impact downstream policy learning.

 Work Experience